mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

     pre-fader, pre-EQ audio signal for the channel.

-4.  **Channel Level Meters:** These LEDs display the audio signal level of the channel as in MIXXX GUI.
+4.  **Channel Level Meters:** These LEDs display the audio signal level of the channel as in Mixxx GUI.

 5.  **Channel EQ:** Turn these knobs to boost or cut the high, mid-range, and low frequencies for the channel.